webbynet/protostuff-runtime-proto/readme.md

 Protostuff Runtime generator of proto files.
 ====

-Uses to generate proto files from protostuff runtime entity classes annotated by @Tag annotation from protostuff-annotation.
+Uses protostuff annotations in POJOs to generate proto files.
+Can be usefull to understand how protostuff actually serializes Java POJOs and to build cross platform applications where source of the protocol are protostuff entities.

 ### Example